Why Nu Skin Enterprises Blasted Nearly 30% Higher on Thursday

 What happened

 The stock market had a good day on Thursday, but Nu Skin Enterprises (NYSE: NUS) had a day for the ages.
-The personal care company's shares closed just under 28% higher on the back of estimates-crushing results from the first quarter of fiscal 2020, and 2020 guidance.
+The personal care company's shares closed almost 28% higher on the back of estimates-crushing results from the first quarter of fiscal 2020, and 2020 guidance.

 Image source: Nu Skin Enterprises.